 They established their home in 874, but choosing Reykjavík was not a random decision.
 To decide where he and his family would settle, Ingólfur threw his high seat pillars, the symbols of his chieftainship, into the sea, and scoured the coast to see where they would land.
 The location he found them was dotted with many steaming hot springs, and he named his new home after them; the direct translation of Reykjavík is ‘Smoky Bay’.

-Ingólfur was very influential throughout his life and revered afterwards.
+Ingólfur was very influential throughout his life and revered afterward.
 He owned a vast amount of land that he expected would keep his family in dominance for a significant period following his death.
 For a while, this would be the case.

 The male descendants of Ingólfur and Hallveig were given the title ‘Allsherjargoði’, which meant they were religious and political leaders.
 The family would be instrumental in starting collective governance in Iceland.
 They formed the Kjalarnes Assembly, which united the chieftains of the south-east and was used to settle disputes between them civilly, rather than with violence.